 Sometimes prostate cancer is so slow growing that no treatment is needed.
 ‘Watchful waiting’ is used in these cases, with regular monitoring of the patient, by regular PSA tests, to find out if the cancer changes.
 Commonly practiced options include surgery and radiation therapy for early cancers and hormonal treatment for advanced cancers.Surgery called prostatectomy, where the whole prostate gland is removed, may be advices in some cases.
 The options for patients with early diagnosed organ-confined prostate cancer are

 This procedure is also called da Vinci Robotic pProstatectomy.
 It is a minimally invasive surgical removal of the prostate involving the latest advancements in robotics and computer technology.

 In radiation treatment, high energy rays kill the cancer cells.
 This can be used in early prostate cancer, to destroy the tumour, and in advanced tumours, to reduce the pain caused by tumour cells which have spread to the bones.

 Since the growth and division of the prostate cancer cells depends on androgens (the male hormones), drugs can be used to either reduce the level of androgens produced by the body or block the effect of androgens on the cancer cells.
 These stop the growth of the tumour, but do not kill it, so they have to be taken for a long time.
 However, after a while (anything between 3 and 20 years), most prostate cancers develop the ability to grow without androgens, and the hormone therapy stops working.

 At Uro-Oncology service of Kokilaben Hospital, we have managed more than 500 prostate cancer patients in four years and have state-of-the-art da Vinci Robotic Surgery and Radiation Techniques to treat such patients.
 Our outcomes are in accordance with international guidelines of prostate cancer management.
-We have multidisciplinary team approach and tumour board which consists of uro-ocnologist, medical oncologist, radiation oncologist and onco pathologist and radiologist where decision making is done according to the global standards.
+We have multidisciplinary team approach and tumour board which consists of uro-oncologist, medical oncologist, radiation oncologist and onco pathologist and radiologist where decision making is done according to the global standards.
 We, in India, are the first one to perform the fasted 100 robotic surgeries after installing Da Vinci robot with excellent outcomes.